 On August 7, 2017, we entered into three agreements ("Agreements"), with The Juice Plus+ Company LLC ("Juice Plus+").
 The Agreements are an Exclusive Manufacturing Agreement, a Restricted Stock Award Agreement, and an Irrevocable Proxy.
 Pursuant to the Exclusive Manufacturing Agreement, Juice Plus+ has granted us exclusive rights to manufacture and supply them with certain of their products within 24 countries where Juice Plus+ currently sells those products.
-Pursuant to the Restricted Stock Award Agreement, NAI has granted 500,000 shares of NAI common stock to Juice Plus+, (the "Shares"), and Juice Plus+ has agreed the Shares are subject to certain restrictions and risk of forfeiture.
-Pursuant to the Irrevocable Proxy, Juice Plus+ has also granted to the NAI Board of Directors the right to vote the Shares that remain subject to the risk of forfeiture.
-Each Agreement is for a term of 5 years, and each may be terminated by either party only upon the occurrence of specified events.
-The expense associated with the Shares granted to Juice Plus+ is recorded as a reduction to revenue.
-We recorded \$898,000 of expense as an offset to net sales during the year ended June 30, 2018.
+Pursuant to the Restricted Stock Award Agreement, NAI granted 500,000 shares of NAI common stock to Juice Plus+, (the "Shares"), and Juice Plus+ agreed the Shares are subject to certain restrictions and risk of forfeiture.
+Pursuant to the Irrevocable Proxy, Juice Plus+ also granted the NAI Board of Directors the right to vote the Shares that remain subject to risk of forfeiture.
+Each of the Agreements is for a term of 5 years, and each may be terminated by either party only upon the occurrence of specified events.